apparata/SettingsKit/README.md

 ## License

 See the LICENSE file for licensing information.
+(It's the MIT license.)

 ## User Defaults